 The number of claims isn’t highly visible, as the majority settle out of court, which still includes hefty legal costs and expenses, as well as awards to any successful claims from dependents.

-You can tell the beneficiaries early in the process that it is your intention to distribute, provided everything is in order, when you have the Grant.
+You can tell the beneficiaries early in the process that it is your intention to distribute early, provided everything is in order and there are no known disputes, when you have the Grant.
 The knowledge of this might make the process less stressful and confrontational for you.

-Known disputes, on the other hand, will almost certainly go down the Contentious Probate route, which we can help you with, with some free consultation.
+Known disputes, on the other hand, will almost certainly go down the Contentious Probate route; we can help put you in touch with a specialised firm that will provide you with some free consultation.
 The best practice here is that as soon as you have a sniff of a dispute, you should get advice; you could nip it in the bud early and prevent a financial and legal headache down the line.

 We have a link to a free continuous probate consultation within the probate risk management section of our website.